-The Murmansk meeting the environmental working group (in May 1977) identified three major problems that should be considered in order to predict the survival of different year-classes: (a) effect of water circulation patterns and the abundance and size composition of the planktonic food supply on retention and survival of fish larvae on Flemish Cap; (b) effect of intraspecific and interspecific predation on survival of juvenile fish; and (c) improved assessment of the size of the spawning stocks (ICNAF, 1977).
-To address the problem of studying larval survival, it was proposed that a grid of about 50 oceanographic and simultaneously-occupied ichthyoplankton stations be sampled every 2 weeks throughout the period of spawning and larval development (February to June), and that an enhanced oceanographic program, including current-meter arrays and drifting buoys, should be initiated.
+.
+The Working Group meeting in Murmansk in 1977 "identified three major problems that should be considered in order to predict the survival of different year-classes:

+- i) the effect of water circulation patterns and the abundance and size composition of the planktonic food supply on the retention and the survival of fish larvae on Flemish Cap; - ii) the effect of intraspecific and interspecific predation on the survival of juvenile fish; and - iii) improved assessment of the size of the spawning stocks" (ICNAF, 1977).

+To address larval survival, it was proposed that a grid of about 50 oceanographic and simultaneously-occupied ichthyoplankton stations be occupied every two weeks throughout the period of spawning and larval development (February to June).
+An enhanced oceanographic program, including current meter arrays and drifting buoys, should be initiated.
 Careful intercalibration of methods and instrumentation of the various countries was considered essential.

-To address the problem of studying juvenile survival, it was proposed that pelagic and bottom-trawl surveys be conducted in both March and September.
-To address the problem of assessing the spawning stocks, it was proposed that the bottom-trawl survey for juveniles in early March be used to assess the abundance of spawning cod, and that the USSR groundfish surveys be continued.
-Participating countries were urged to conduct joint cruises to calibrate fishing gear and other instruments and to make a special effort to sample catches of their commercial fleets.
+To address juvenile survival, it was proposed that a pelagic and bottom trawl survey be conducted in both March and September.

+To address assessment of adults, it was proposed that the bottom trawl survey for juveniles in early March be used to assess the abundance of spawning cod, and that the USSR groundfish surveys continue.
+Participating countries should conduct joint cruises to calibrate fishing gear and other instruments.
+Participating countries were urged to make a special effort to sample catches of their commercial fleets.

 The above proposals were considered "necessary in order to ensure a reasonable probability of a successful outcome from the studies" (ICNAF, 1977).
-However, Canadian and USSR scientists planned to undertake a less extensive program if participation by other countries was insufficient to implement the full program.
-The reduced program would involve surveys in late March, April and May to estimate the size of the cod stock and to identify the drift pattern of eggs and larvae, with the pelagic survey for juvenile cod and redfish having low priority.
-There was no statement of what accomplishments were anticipated from a program which was reduced well below the level considered necessary to ensure a reasonable probability of success.
+However, Canada and the USSR planned to undertake a less extensive program if participation by other countries were insufficient to implement the full program.
+The reduced program would involve surveys in late March, in April, and in May to estimate the size of the cod stock and to identify the drift pattern of eggs and larvae.
+The pelagic survey for juvenile fish would have low priority.
+There was no statement of what accomplishments were anticipated from a program reduced well below that considered necessary to ensure a reasonal probability of success.

-In September 1977, a group of Canadian scientists met to expand upon the proposals that were developed at the Murmansk meeting (Akenhead, MS 1978).
-They decided that the experiment should focus on cod and they expressed the central hypothesis of the project as follows: "The year-class strength of the Flemish Cap cod stock varies as a result of specific biological and environmental conditions".
-This central hypothesis was divided into four main parts: physical environmental conditions, predation conditions, food abundance conditions, and characteristics of the spawning stock.
-By making reference to stages of the life cycle, 12 hypotheses were developed (Table 1).
-These hypotheses were more explicit than those arising from the Murmansk meeting and included some that were not proposed at the former meeting, most notably that predation upon eggs and larvae determines year-class strength.
-Year-class strength was defined as the number (and weight) of fish that became 4-year-olds.
-The report (Akenhead, MS 1978) also provided detailed lists of the data that would be required to test each hypothesis, with some consideration of the sampling strategies that might be required.
+In September 1977 a group of Canadian scientists met to expand upon the proposals developed at the Murmansk meeting (Akenhead, MS 1978).
+They decided that the experiment should focus on cod and expressed the central hypothesis of the Project as follows: "The year-class strength of the Flemish Cap cod stock varies as a result of specific biological and environmental conditions".
+This central hypothesis was divided into four main divisions: physical environmental conditions, predation conditions, food abundance conditions, and characteristics of the spawning stock.
+By making reference to the stage of the life cycle involved, a total of twelve hypotheses were developed (Table 1).
+These hypotheses not proposed in the former meeting, most notably that predation upon eggs and larvae determines year-class strength.
+Year-class strength was defined as the number and weight of fish that became 4-year-olds.
+The report also provided detailed lists of the data required to test each hypothesis, and some consideration of the sampling strategies that might be required.
 This document was potentially very useful.
-It was clearly instrumental in guiding some of the research, particularly the oceanographic program, but its use to date as a framework for gauging progress in the testing of specific hypotheses has been insignificant.
+It was clearly instrumental in guiding some of the research, particularly the oceanographic program, but to date it has been little used as a framework for gauging progress in the testing of specific hypotheses.